-Climate change is one of the major challenges of the 21st century.
-Our company is no exception when it comes to generating greenhouse gases.
-We are therefore working to reduce these emissions to mitigate our impact on the climate.
-This course of action matters not only to us, but to our customers and many other stakeholders as well.
+Climate change is one of the major challenges facing us in the 21st century.
+Because our company is no exception when it comes to generating greenhouse gases, we aim to reduce these emissions in order to mitigate our impact on the climate.
+This issue matters not only to us, but also to our customers and many other stakeholders.
 Changes in the climate can lead to planning and investment uncertainty.
-At the same time, statutory and regulatory requirements are being modified in a bid to encourage climate-friendly behavior.
+Regulations and legal requirements are also evolving in a bid to encourage climate-friendly behavior.
 We believe that climate action and energy efficiency will pay off in the long run, benefiting both the environment and our business.

 Our contribution to climate action

 We are taking action to mitigate our impact on the climate.
 In 2009, we set out to reduce our direct (Scope 1) and indirect (Scope 2) greenhouse gas emissions by a total of 20% by the end of 2020 (2006 baseline), a goal that we achieved on schedule.

 In 2020, we therefore drew up new objectives.
 By 2030, we intend to lower our direct (Scope 1) and indirect (Scope 2) emissions by 50% (2020 baseline), to be achieved by executing energy efficiency measures, reducing process-related emissions, and purchasing more electricity from renewable sources.
 We are also aiming to cover 80% of our electricity consumption with renewables by 2030.
 Moreover, we plan to set a new reduction target for our emissions from the upstream and downstream value chain (Scope 3).
 We are currently setting up processes to record non-reported Scope 3 data more precisely.
 We will validate the data basis for a specific target in 2021.